ananaymital/llSPS-INT-190-Malaria-detection-from-cell-images/README.md

-Smartbridge project to process MRI scans of patients and predict whether they are suffering from a brain tumor or not
+Smartbridge project to process cell images and predict whether the cell is suffering from malaria